Due diligence reporting tool

 Do you provide an online new business process and top up that caters for all wrappers?

-Yes, we have a six-stage online new business process allowing users to smoothly and efficiently make online applications.
+Yes, our new business process allows users to smoothly and efficiently make online applications.

-All wrappers are fully on-platform and more than one wrapper can be included in a single application.
-Re-registrations can also be instructed within the new business process and incomplete applications can be saved and revisited at a later time.
+All wrappers are on-platform and more than one wrapper can be included in an application.
+Re-registrations can be instructed within the new business process and incomplete applications can be saved and revisited later.
 At the end of the process, a client declaration is auto-populated.

-How paperless are new business applications?
+Are new business applications paperless?
 Are there any elements of new business submissions that require paper?

-The new business application process can be submitted entirely digitally using a mix of tools, including Jira and digital signatures, so that the process can be as paperless as possible.
-Forms can be scanned and submitted manually, and through non-email mediums to ensure faster submission and validation.
-Messaging services, like Jira, also ensures effective communication with advisers in terms of queries, support and case management.
+The new business application process can be submitted online using a mix of tools, including JIRA and digital signatures, so that the process can be as paperless as possible.

 How can I certify my client's age?

-You should verify your client’s age via official identification documentation.
+You should verify your client’s age with official identification documentation such as a passport or driving licence.

 Do you provide online illustrations?

-Yes, all wrappers are fully on-platform and more than one wrapper can be included in a single application.
+Yes, all wrappers are fully on-platform and more than one wrapper can be included in an application.

 Do you offer electronic re-registration on and off the platform?